How third-party indices are key to procurement contracts

 Why it matters: Pricing isn’t just about numbers—it’s about the integrity of the market.
 Without a neutral party such as Fastmarkets, pricing could be shaped by individual agendas rather than the true state of the market.
 Our impartial process ensures that everyone from small mills to large buyers has access to the same reliable data, keeping the playing field level.

-Sign up now for early access to our whitepaper: Navigating price volatility in the forest products industry.
+Sign up now to access to our whitepaper: Navigating price volatility in the forest products industry.

 Case Study